Chart Color Schemes

 An assessment of population growth drivers in Seven Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Seven Hills NSW is around 20,940.
-This figure reflects a growth of 845 people since the 2021 Census, which reported a population of 20,095.
-The increase was inferred from AreaSearch's estimation of resident population at 20,843 based on ABS ERP data release in June 2024 and an additional 210 validated new addresses since the Census date.
-This results in a population density ratio of 2,169 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Seven Hills' growth rate of 4.2% since the 2021 census exceeded the SA3 area's growth rate of 4.1%.
-Overseas migration contributed approximately 67.0% of overall population gains during recent periods.
+The population of the Seven Hills (NSW) statistical area (Lv2) is estimated at approximately 21,271 as of November 2025.
+This figure represents an increase of 1,176 people since the 2021 Census, which reported a population of 20,095.
+The change was inferred from AreaSearch's estimation of the resident population at 20,687 in June 2024 and the validation of 210 new addresses since the Census date.
+This results in a population density ratio of 2,204 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The Seven Hills (NSW) (SA2)'s growth rate of 5.9% since the census is within 1.2 percentage points of the SA3 area's 7.1%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 67.0% of overall population gains during recent periods in this area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections released in December 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is projected to increase its population by 2,065 persons, reflecting an overall gain of 8.8% over the 17-year period.
-This expected growth is just below the median of Australian statistical areas.
+Looking ahead, population projections indicate an increase just below the median of Australian statistical areas by 2041.
+The Seven Hills (NSW) (SA2) is expected to gain approximately 2,056 persons by 2041, reflecting a total growth of 7.0% over the 17-year period.

 Frequently Asked Questions - Population